 The NEH Summer Stipends program aims to stimulate new research in the humanities and its publication by supporting the work of individual scholars doing research or writing.
 Anyone can apply, as long as they are not a degree candidate at time of application.
-The award amount is $6,000, and the application deadline is September 21, 2022.
+The award amount is $6,000, and the application deadline is September 21, 2022, however CAMPUS DEADLINE is August 19 to the Dean of your division.
 You can find information on the program at https://www.neh.gov/grants/research/summer-stipends

 Please share this information with your faculty, especially with junior faculty.
 Although this is a very competitive program, the relatively short application and the focused time period make it a good way for junior faculty to lay the foundation for future grant applications.
 We have found that Summer Stipends are an excellent entry point for the NEH and its many awards programs.
 About forty percent of recent Stipends awardees are first-time applicants.

 As you may know, this program requires tenured or tenure-track applicants to be nominated by an official on their campus, and institutions can nominate up to two people.
 We ask that each institution designate one person—usually an academic vice-president or dean—to coordinate the nomination process for its faculty.
 (In addition to faculty at Asian American and Native American Pacific Islander Serving Institutions (AANAPISIs), Alaska Native and Native Hawaiian Serving Institutions (ANNHIs), Native American-Serving Non-Tribal Institutions (NASNTIs), and Predominantly Black Institutions (PBIs), non-tenure-track faculty, adjunct faculty, staff, retired faculty, community college faculty, and independent scholars are exempt from nomination).